Start Free Pilot

 TL;DR

-1 Sora generates high-quality videos from text, images, or videos using transfer learning.
+1. Sora generates high-quality videos from text, images, or videos using transfer learning.

-2 Uses diffusion transformers and patch-based processing for consistent results.
+2. Uses diffusion transformers and patch-based processing for consistent results.

-3 Suitable for marketing, education, entertainment, and AI training.
+3. Suitable for marketing, education, entertainment, and AI training.

-4 Offers high-resolution output and advanced editing tools.
+4. Offers high-resolution output and advanced editing tools.

-5 Faces challenges with physics, high costs, and short video lengths.
+5. Faces challenges with physics, high costs, and short video lengths.

-6 Competes with Meta’s Make-A-Video and Google’s Lumiere.
+6. Competes with Meta’s Make-A-Video and Google’s Lumiere.

-First Fine-Tuning is
+First fine-tuning is FREE

 LEARN MORE